metacpan/metacpan-cpan-extracted/distros/M/Math-GSL/README.md

 Copyright (C) 2008-2024 Jonathan "Duke" Leto and Thierry Moisan.

-A full list of contributors is listed in the [CREDITS](https://github.com/leto/math--gsl/blob/master/CREDITS) file.
+A full list of contributors is listed in the [CREDITS](https://github.com/hakonhagland/perl-math-gsl/blob/master/CREDITS) file.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-Fuck Yeah.